LONDON FOR FASHION LOVERS

 Tudors to Regency – Fashion, Silk and Social Change

+From the splendour of the Tudor court to the restraint of Regency drawing rooms, fashion both reflected and shaped England’s social order.
 Our full day excursion today takes us out of London, beginning at Hampton Court Palace, the magnificent royal residence once home to Henry VIII.
 Here we tour the palace’s extravagantly decorated rooms where rich tapestries and paintings of royalty and courtiers offer an insight into sumptuary laws, embroidery as political language, and the daily reality of clothing in a hierarchical court.
 Our next stop is Whitchurch Silk Mill in rural Hampshire, a rare example of a working Georgian silk mill on the River Test.
 Our private tour takes us through the mill’s machinery and weaving rooms, looking at the story of English silk production and its role in dressing Britain’s growing middle class.
 Our day concludes with a private after hours tour of the Jane Austen House Museum in nearby Chawton.
 Surrounded by the furnishings, letters and daily objects of the celebrated novelist, we reflect on how the refined simplicity of Regency fashion – with its empire-line silhouettes and delicate muslins – expressed both social constraint and quiet rebellion in the lives of women like Austen.
 We then enjoy dinner at the charming Greyfriar Pub across the lane, soaking in the village atmosphere before returning to London in the early evening.
 Overnight London (B, D)

 • Day 6 | Friday 9 October